Strongpreneur#Business Growth Strategies

 It is advisable to give every employee 3 brochures or another statement of the company’s conditions of service, and ideally, to get them to sign that they accept employment on those conditions.

-Such booklet will not only fix conditions of the contract of service but will also give the new employee information about welfare training, promotion, etc., information contained in such a book will include:
+Such booklet will not only fix conditions of the contract of service but will also give the new employee information about welfare training, promotion, etc., the information contained in such a book will include:

 As an aspect of personnel, promotion should be linked to recruitment, training and wages and salary policies.